TNRIS/tnris.org/content/markdown/texas-gis-forum/2019/sponsors-and-exhibitors.md

 ### Includes:

-Premium location of a 10x20 exhibit space (with carpet, electricity), 1 draped table, 2 chairs, trash receptacle and wireless internet access.
+Premium location of a 8x20 exhibit space (with carpet, electricity), 1 draped table, 2 chairs, trash receptacle and wireless internet access.
 Note: 10x10 booth space available upon request

 ### Promotions Include:

 -   5-minute on-stage welcoming or opening statement prior to keynote address (Optional).
 -   The choice of one from featured sponsor opportunities:
     -   **45-minute uncontested presentation slot** on the agenda to demonstrate products and services (2 available)
     -   **Featured Sponsorship of Wednesday Evening Social** with opening statement

 IMPORTANT: Your choice is on a first-come, first-serve basis and is optional.

 -   **Verbal and visual recognition of sponsorship** during opening remarks and throughout the Forum.
 -   **Five (5) free registrations** for staff and guests to all Forum functions including presentations, breaks, lunches, and social events.
 -   **Large logo on Forum sponsorship banner **prominently displayed in the Exhibit Hall.
 -   **Prominent placement of the corporate logo** on the front page of the TNRIS website.
 -   **Prominent placement of the corporate logo** (with links to corporate website) on the Forum website.
 -   **Logo featured prominently** on stage, general signage, and all promotional materials.
 -   **Prominently placed logo** printed on the Forum program.
--  **Promotional article, with sponsor-provided conten**t, on TNRIS website and Forum website.
+-   **Promotional article, with sponsor-provided content**, on TNRIS website and Forum website.
 -   **Your corporate print marketing materials** added to the Forum packet for all attendees.

-*****
+* * *

 ## Gold Sponsor/Exhibitor ($3,750)

 ### Includes:

-Highly desirable location of a 10x10 exhibit space (with electricity), draped table, 2 chairs, trash receptacle, and wireless internet access.
+Highly desirable location of a 8x10 exhibit space (with electricity), draped table, 2 chairs, trash receptacle, and wireless internet access.

 ### Promotions Include:

 -   **Verbal and visual recognition** of your sponsorship during opening remarks at the Forum.
 -   **Three (3) free registrations** for staff and guests to all Forum functions including presentations, breaks, lunches, and social events.
 -   **Large logo on Forum sponsorship banner** prominently displayed in the Exhibit Hall.
 -   **Placement of the corporate logo** (with links to corporate website) on the Forum website.
 -   **Logo printed on the Forum agenda program** given to all attendees.
 -   **Your corporate marketing materials added** to the Forum packet for all attendees.

-*****
+* * *

 ## Silver Sponsor/Exhibitor ($2,750)

 ### Includes:

-Desirable location 10x10 exhibit space (with electricity), draped table, 2 chairs, trash receptacle, and wireless internet access.
+Desirable location 8x10 exhibit space (with electricity), draped table, 2 chairs, trash receptacle, and wireless internet access.

 ### Promotions Include:

 -   **Two (2) free registrations** for staff and guest to all Forum functions including presentations, breaks, lunches, and social events.
 -   **Logo printed on the Forum agenda** program given to all attendees.
 -   **Logo on Forum sponsorship banner** displayed in the Exhibit Hall.
 -   **Logo on Forum website.**

-*****
+* * *

 ## Exhibitor Only ($1,750 – Limit 10)